 Since the pandemic, various states have mandated carbon dioxide monitoring in classrooms.

-For example, California Assembly Bill AB 841, requires CO2 monitoring in classrooms in an effort to reduce COVID-19 transmission and infection risk.
-The bill requires classrooms to monitor CO2 and provide an alert when the carbon dioxide levels in the classroom have exceeded 1,100 ppm.
-More info on this topic is in the below video:
+For example, California Assembly Bill AB 841 requires CO2 monitoring in classrooms in an effort to reduce COVID-19 transmission and infection risk.
+The bill requires classrooms to monitor carbon dioxide and provide an alert when levels exceed 1,100 ppm.
+More info on this topic can be seen below:

-There is a plethora of carbon dioxide monitoring applications that go under the radar and we take for granted.
-A generic list that captures some of them are below.
+There is a plethora of carbon dioxide monitoring applications that we take for granted.
+Some under the radar uses are listed below.

-- Indoor Air Quality and HVAC: Low cost NDIR based carbon dioxide sensors are used to provide indoor occupants with the CO2 ppm readings.
-Typical requirements includes wall mounted or desk mounted stand units, a detection range from 0-5000ppm with 1ppm resolution with "always on" CO2 detection capability.
+Low cost NDIR-based carbon dioxide sensors provide indoor occupants with CO2 ppm readings.
+Typical requirements include wall-mounted or desk-mounted stand units, a detection range from 0 - 5,000 ppm, 1 ppm resolution, and an "always on" CO2 detection capability.
 See FD-CO2000.

-- Headspace Analysis of Modified Atmosphere Packaging: Used in many food industries as a quality control check to ensure MAP equipment is operating to specification.
-Typical requirements includes CO2 measurement range from 0 to 100%, with 0.01% resolution and built-in pump.
+Used in many food industries as a quality control check to ensure MAP equipment is operating to specification.
+Typical requirements include CO2 measurement range from 0 to 100%, 0.01% resolution, and a built-in pump.
 See FD-HA-CO2.

-- Equipment Processing & Leakage: Many industrial systems and equipment incorporate CO2 gas supply and monitoring any leaks is important for safety.
-Continuous monitoring may be required or a CO2 analyzer and probe may be effective.
-Typical requirements includes CO2 measurement range from 0 to 100%, with 0.01% resolution and built-in pump.
+Many industrial systems and equipment incorporate CO2 gas supply where leak detection is important for worker safety.
+Continuous monitoring may be required using a CO2 analyzer and probe.
+Typical requirements include a CO2 measurement range from 0 to 100%, 0.01% resolution, and a built-in pump.
 See FD-600-CO2.

-- Personal Protection Equipment: Many industrial environments incorporate CO2 and storage facilities that use 100% CO2 gas for industrial processes and dry ice for cold storage.
-Employees in such facilities require continuous personal CO2 monitoring for protection from high levels of CO2 exposure.
-Typical requirements includes CO2 detectors ranging from 0 to 5%, with 0.1% resolution, that are light and have a belt clip and can operate 24 hours continuously with LED, buzzer and vibration alarms.
+Many industrial environments incorporate storage facilities that use 100% CO2 gas for industrial processes and dry ice for cold storage.
+Employees in such facilities require continuous personal CO2 monitoring for protection from high levels of exposure.
+Typical requirements includes CO2 detectors ranging from 0 to 5%, 0.1% resolution, a belt clip, 24-hour continuous operation, and LED, buzzer, and vibration alarms.
 See FD-90A-CO2.

-- Incubators: Incubators are iused to grown and store biological samples and require a constant CO2 level of about 5%.
-Typically required by life science laboratories and research and development institutions.
-CO2 analyzer requirements includes CO2 measurement range from 0 to 100%, with 0.01% resolution and built-in pump with small probe.
-See FD-600-CO2 (but with a smaller 4 inch probe for easy gas sampling).
+Incubators are used to grow and store biological samples, requiring a constant CO2 level of about 5%.
+Typically used by life science laboratories and research and development institutions.
+CO2 analyzer requirements include a CO2 measurement range from 0 to 100%, 0.01% resolution, and a built-in pump with small probe.
+See FD-600-CO2 (but with a smaller 4-inch probe for easy gas sampling).

-Yes.
-A vehicle is a confined space.
+Yes, CO2 monitors can be used in confined spaces including vehicles.
 When the vehicle HVAC system operates in recirculation mode, little or no fresh air enters the car cabin.
-Therefore, as occupants are exhaling, the CO2 levels can quickly accumulate.
+Therefore, as occupants exhale, the CO2 levels can quickly accumulate.
 An example of CO2 accumulation during a vehicle trip is shown below.

 Never confuse carbon monoxide for carbon dioxide.
-They are both very different gases.
-They have different physical properties and are harmful to human health in different ways.
+They are very different gases with different physical properties and dangers to human health.

 Carbon monoxide is a gas produced during combustion and is generally much more toxic than carbon dioxide.

 A carbon dioxide detector is sensitive to humidity.
-H2O molecules are able to be absorbed at the same infra red wavelength as CO2 molecules with a NDIR cell.
-Therefore, if you are operating in an extremely humid environment, gas sample conditioning may be required to reduce cross sensitivities.
+H2O molecules are absorbed at the same infrared wavelength as CO2 molecules with a NDIR cell.
+Therefore, if you are operating in an extremely humid environment, gas sample conditioning may be required to reduce cross sensitivity.

-If you have a CO2 meter that has 0.01% resolution and has a range in the % levels, such as 0-5% or 0-100%, best practice is to expose it to higher CO2 concentration source that comes in a bump can or gas cylinder.
-One simply sprays the gas onto the sensor to confirm sensor, LED, and buzzer alarm operation.
-This type of testing is generally referred to as bump testing and is good practice to undertake especially in personal protection applications where safety is paramount.
+If you have a CO2 meter that has 0.01% resolution and a % range, the best practice is to expose it to a higher concentration source, such as a bump can or gas cylinder.
+The user can simply spray the gas onto the device to confirm sensor, LED, and buzzer alarm operation.
+Generally referred to as bump testing, this is good practice, especially in personal protection applications where safety is paramount.

-Will my CO2 detector alarm if I breath on it?
+Will My CO2 Detector Alarm if I Breathe on It?

 There are many carbon dioxide detectors on the market.
-The reputable brands include the following:
+Reputable brands include the following: